-OR Any combination of TWO of the following:
+Or any combination of 2 of the following:

 Residents of local group homes, shelters, treatment facilities, etc. may register for a Peter White Public Library Basic Access Card.
 The Basic Access Card allows the resident to use public access computers/Internet at the Library, and to borrow Library materials.
 Only one item may be checked out to a Basic Access Card at any given time.
 In order to receive a Basic Access Card, the patron must be 18 years of age.

 Local facilities have been contacted, and those in charge of those facilities have been given the choice to opt into the program.
 Residents of these facilities are welcome to register for a Basic Access Card at the Peter White Public Library.